One million Americans vaccinated for COVID; Tennessee new epicenter

 The Trump administration said on Wednesday it had reached a $2 billion deal with Pfizer to distribute 100 million additional doses of its vaccine by July.

-Drug makers Pfizer and Moderna were testing their vaccines against the variant, but believed the drugs would be effective against the mutant virus.

-The United States, unlike many nations worldwide, has not banned travelers from Britain.
+The United States, unlike many nations worldwide, has not banned travellers from Britain.

-Washington state Governor Jay Inslee this week ordered a 14-day quarantine for travelers arriving from the UK, South Africa or other countries where the new variant had been detected.
+Washington state Governor Jay Inslee this week ordered a 14-day quarantine for travellers arriving from the UK, South Africa or other countries where the new variant had been detected.

 In New York City, vaccination programs expanded to the Fire Department, where roughly 6,000 personnel have contracted the virus, Fire Commissioner Dan Nigro told reporters.
 Some 400 FDNY paramedics lined up to receive their first doses of the Moderna vaccine on Wednesday, including Verena Kansog, advanced life support coordinator for Manhattan, who got her shot at a training center on Randalls Island.